hmcneill46/Spotify-Connect-muOS-Application/README.md

 This project is licensed under the same license as librespot.
 Please see their [LICENSE](https://github.com/librespot-org/librespot/blob/master/LICENSE) file for details.

+## Caveat

+**Right now muOS Only supports one audio source, so whilst the app is running in the background, game audio will not work.
+Running the application again to disable it will fix this.**

 ## Disclaimer from librespot

 "Using this code to connect to Spotify's API is probably forbidden by them.
 Use at your own risk."